justinthelaw/opera/README.md

 For more more details, to include contributing, on the The Forge machine learning strategy, please read the [The Forge README](forge/README.md).

+You can also visit this [Hugging Face Repository page](https://huggingface.co/justinthelaw), for different Forge model details and instructions for pulling, inferencing, and further training.

 # Application Usage

 ## Bullet and Narrative Writing